Nukit FilterBoxBuilder

 ShareAlike.
 If you remix or build on the designs and share the result, release your version under the same CC BY-SA 4.0 license so others keep the same freedoms.

-This is a plain-language summary, not the license itself.
-The full legal text is at creativecommons.org/licenses/by-sa/4.0/legalcode.
+This is a plain-language summary, not the licenses themselves.
+The full legal texts are at gnu.org/licenses/gpl-3.0.html (software) and creativecommons.org/licenses/by-sa/4.0/legalcode (designs and docs).
+Copyright (C) 2026 OpenNukit.